 The commercial launch of MUSE exposes the Company to a significant risk of product liability claims due to its availability to a large population of patients.
 In addition, pharmaceutical products are subject to heightened risk for product liability claims due to inherent side effects.
 The Company details potential side effects in the patient package insert and the physician package insert, both of which are distributed with MUSE, and the Company maintains product liability insurance coverage.
-However, the Company's product liability exposure.
+However, the Company's product liability coverage is limited and may not be adequate to cover potential product liability exposure.
 Product liability insurance is expensive, difficult to maintain and current or increased coverage may not be available on acceptable terms, if at all.
 Product liability claims brought against the Company in excess of its insurance coverage, if any, could have a material adverse effect upon the Company's business, financial condition and results of operations.